 The Masterbuilt GS30D 2-door smoker is what we consider to be the best gas smoker you can buy.
 And there are several reasons for this conclusion.

-Firstly, Masterbuilt is a hugely respected company who specialize in quality outdoor cooking equipment.
+Firstly, Masterbuilt is a hugely respected company who specializes in quality outdoor cooking equipment.
 Starting in 1973, they have since strived to create innovative products that consistently push the boundaries within the industry.
 In short, they are just a massive, well-respected brand whose name all but guarantees the quality of their product.

 This is not to put you off the 44-incher (I would personally not even entertain the 40-inch option due to the lack of double doors), and as I always maintain, you should always spend as much as you initially can to get the best smoker you possibly can. but I could only recommend it if you are thinking about larger cooks for a party of people.

 The Masterbuilt GS30D propane smoker, as you can see in the above video, holds more than enough food.
 Whether it’s a small gathering of friends or family, the 4 chrome racks offer plenty of space.
 At the end of the day, you end up with 717 square inches of cooking space.

 In fact, everywhere you look there is a sense of quality craftsmanship.
 The igniter is excellent and fires first time, every time.
 The wood chip tray is porcelain coated, the burner is stainless steel and the cool touch wire handles do an excellent job of protecting you from the searing heat of the unit leaving you to not require any BBQ gloves.